 The Science Learning Club is dedicated to fostering a collaborative environment for students passionate about various scientific disciplines.
 Our club explores a wide range of topics, including genetics, astrobiology, astronomy, physics, and the social sciences.
 We aim to promote interdisciplinary learning, critical thinking, and meaningful discussions on current scientific developments.
 Our members are committed to expanding their knowledge and engaging with the broader scientific community.

-Spring 2025 Meetings
+Fall 2025 Meetings

-Join us the first Tues of the month from 2:30 – 3:30pm in V-317.
+Join us on the first Saturday of the month at 9am in N-4H.

 The purpose is to engage all students in networking and collaboration to acquire research, work experience, and internship opportunities.
 We aim to provide members with opportunities to apply themselves in diverse areas such as campus support, project management, and marketing campaigns, thereby gaining real-time experience that will be valuable for their future careers.
 In addition to offering hands-on experience, the club will also focus on building new networks by providing support to colleagues and the community.
 The Student Commerce Networking Club will offer members practical experience in business management, accounting, and project management skills through club operations, events, and related activities.
 The club also intends to allocate time to charitable causes, further enhancing the value of membership and supporting the broader community and organizational goals.
 Our outreach will extend beyond traditional business students to include those from various disciplines who seek to develop and apply business and technical skills in their chosen fields, including but not limited to the Arts, Fashion Industries, and Career Technical Education (CTE).

-Spring 2025 Meetings
+Fall 2025 Meetings

-Join us every other Thursday (beginning Feb.
-5) at 1pm in S-107.
+Join us the second Thursday each month at 2pm in S-107.

 To assist Ukrainian students to create a community with fellow Ukrainians, strengthen bonds with the rest of the student body of Sierra College, and contribute to the local community.